flowstake/flowstake.github.io/index.md

 - Staking proof of activity events into proof of activity HTLC smart contract with release of staked funds to prove consistent, reoccuring runtime / activity on timechain.

 - Each trackpoint is required to be consecutiveliy recorded & encrypted into trackpoints, attested in 1 minute segments
-    * Analyzing data for Max Accel, Max Speed (classMaxSpeed) & Activity Duration
+    * Analyzing data for Max Accel, Max Speed & Activity Duration

 -  Proof of Activity as a Stake - Validators
     * To ensure network consensus & validation of activity data, each node must process transactions to secure network activity.